To create an inclusive community of learners that allows everyone to gain the knowledge and skill they need to provide compassionate care.

 WHAT STUDENTS SAY

-Both Jamie & Sheila were simply amazing!
+The staff were simply amazing!
 I had the greatest experience learning how to become a CNA.
-Jamie is by far one of the best instructors I have ever had the pleasure of knowing & learning from.
+The best instructors I have ever had the pleasure of knowing & learning from.
 Not only was she patient, she also listened & provided comfort when anyone felt insecure or discouraged.
 She truly made me feel confident & comfortable.
-Thank you Jamie & Sheila for everything!
+Thank you for everything!

 I love Martha Hamm - she has given me a wonderful attitude about myself and my worth.
 She taught me that even though I am disabled I am able to still use the talents that I have to help others that need my service.
 I am now occupied and enjoying life more and more every day with the skills that Best Home Care and the Health & Home Training Center has and still does keep me up to date with - all the newest and the best ways to be a caregiver for all that need support in their home for themselves and their families.
 Thank you Martha!